JRJian/JRJian/README.md

 - 👀 I’m interested in watching movie
 - 🌱 I’m currently learning PMP
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me email ch.jiantao@gmail.com
+- 📫 Objc & Swift, 合作： ch.jiantao@gmail.com

 <!---
 JRJian/JRJian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.